kuszewski/iris-k3s/README.md

 `kubectl describe pod intersystems-iris-operator`

-## Prepare to Create an IRIS cluster in Kubernetes
+## Part 3.
+Prepare to Create an IRIS cluster in Kubernetes

 We now have a Kubernetes cluster running with IKO installed, let's create an IRIS instance.
 We'll need to do some one-time setup first.